Abbé people

 The Abbé (or Abbey or Abbay), are an Akan people who live predominantly in the Ivory Coast, and number 580,000.
 Abbés speak the Akan dialect Abé.

-Abbés populations or Abbeys (or Béssouffouè in the Akan language dialect Baoulé) were the warriors of the left wing of the army of Queen Pokou.
+Abbés populations or Abbeys (or Béssouffouè in the Central Tano language Baoulé) were the warriors of the left wing of the army of Queen Pokou.
 The Abbés are an Akan people originating in Ghana, from where they migrated to Ivory Coast in the 17th and 18th centuries.

 Abbés live mainly in the Ivorian region of Agboville, 79 km north of Abidjan.

 History of settlement

 According to legend, the Abbés are descendants of the Anyi.

 It was during the reign of Akoussou that the Abbés, threatened by their neighbors, the Ashanti, decided to leave for peaceful lands.
 Their exodus in the 18th century was led by Patchibo, the son of Akossou and Nana Yah Abobia.
 The Abbés cross the Tanoé and the Comoé and stopped between Adzopé and Agboville, where Patchibo created the village of Douda, now called Grand Morié.